mlennox/summarisers/README.md

 The scripts expect the files to be unzipped to the `datasets` folder in the root of the project.

+There is a very basic data exploration script `dataexplore.py` that gives some basic insight into the data structure.

 ## Example 1 - Sequence to Sequence

 LSTM with Attention